Calandra Annual Conference Call for Papers 2026

 Italian Diaspora Summer Studies Seminar

 The Italian Diaspora Studies Summer Seminar™ is a three-week summer program that takes place at Roma Tre University.
-It is designed to introduce participants (doctoral students and professors) to cultural studies of the Italian diaspora from a variety of academic perspectives and to foster development of individual projects responding to the materials covered in the series of seminars in literature, film, and the social sciences.
-All participants will engage in a special research project.
+It is designed to introduce participants (primarily doctoral students and professors but also non-academic cultural and community leaders) to cultural studies of the Italian diaspora from a variety of academic perspectives and to foster development of individual projects responding to the materials covered in the series of seminars in literature, film, and the social sciences.

 Fellowships of $1,500 per participant are available upon acceptance.
 Application forms can be found on-line at www.calandrainstitute.org.

 Fellows will spend three weeks in a four-star hotel; the seminar classes will be held at Roma Tre University.
-Cost of room, board (breakfast and lunch), and tuition is $3,300.
+Cost of room, board (breakfast and lunch), and tuition is $3,500.
 Graduate credit pending.
 Air and ground travel are additional.
-Click here for the application form and click here to read this summer’s program.
-The 2024 edition begins on June 10, 2024.
+Click here for the application form and click here to read last year’s program.